ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 <Bytes containing the BatchTokenResponse>
 ~~~

-If the Issuer issues some tokens but not all, it MUST return an HTTP 206 to the
+If the Issuer issues some but not all tokens, it MUST return an HTTP 206 error
-client and continue processing further requests.
+to the client and continue processing subsequent requests.
-For instance, an Issuer MAY return an HTTP 206 if all tokens do not refer to the
+For instance, an Issuer MAY return an HTTP 206 error if requests for tokens of
-same cryptographic material, such as `truncated_token_key_id` for token type
+the same token type refer to more than one `truncated_token_key_id`.
-0x0001 or token type 0x0002.

-If the Issuer does not issue any tokens, it MUST return an HTTP 400 to the
+If the Issuer decides not to issue any tokens, it MUST return an HTTP 400 to the
 client.